nazwhale/snakers-academy/challenges.md

 1) Change the Game Window caption from “Snake” to "Snakers Academy".
 Or your name, or an emoji (🐍), or some lewd pun involving snakes (Ereptile Disfunction, anyone?)

-2) Make the snake go up by default (it currently goes right).
+2) Make the snake go up by default (it currently goes right)

 3) Play around with the starting speed of the snake.
 Make it really fast and go "wooooahhh" for 5 seconds, until you get bored.
 Then, mess with the increase in speed that comes with eating apples.